junxit/us-congress-bills-114/bill.md

 - **(8)** It is estimated that in the United States 231,840 women will be diagnosed with and 40,290 women will die of cancer of the breast in 2015.
 This means that every 13 minutes a woman dies of breast cancer in the United States.
 - **(9)** However, due to disease type and lack of adequate care, African-American women have the highest death rates of all racial and ethnic groups overall and are at least 44 percent more likely to die of breast cancer as compared to other racial and ethnic groups.
 - **(10)** Breast cancer used to be considered a disease of aging but recent trends show that more aggressive forms of the disease have been increasingly diagnosed in younger women.
-- **(11)** Breast cancer is the most frequently diagnosed cancer among nearly every racial and ethnic group, including African-American, American Indian/Alaska Native, Asian/Pacific Islander and Hispanic/Latina women.
+- **(11)** Breast cancer is the most frequently diagnosed cancer among nearly every racial and ethnic group, including African-American, American Indian/Alaska Native, Asian/Pacific Islander, and Hispanic/Latina women.
 - **(12)** Clinical advances, resulting from research, have led to increased survival from breast cancer.
 Since 1990, death rates from breast cancer have dropped over 34 percent.
 - **(13)** Among men in the United States it is estimated that there will be 2,350 new cases of invasive breast cancer and 440 breast cancer deaths in 2015.
 - **(14)** At this time there are more than 3.1 million breast cancer survivors in the United States.